In any business (or life – but that’s a discussion for another day) there’s always a time when you stop and wonder about your next steps.

 I’m talking about interactive content.

-In today’s day and age, where nearly every student owns a smartphone, a mobile app can making learning accessible, can engage students and can be the difference between you and your competition.
+In today’s day and age, nearly every student owns a smartphone.
+Having said that, a mobile app can making learning accessible, can engage students, and can be the difference between you and your competition.

 A plugin like LearnDash Gradebook can be used to simplify student progress tracking.
 The plugin offers a centralised dashboard on which you can check student reports and grades.